nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-dependency-injection.md

     }
 }
 ```
 The `BikeController` constructor requires one param of type `BiancasBikesDbContext` to be passed in when the class instance is created.
 That `BiancasBikesDbContext` instance is then saved as the value of the _private field_ `_dbContext` so that the `Get` method can use it to get bikes from the database.
-This field is private because this `_dbContex` should only be accessed from inside the class.
+This field is private because this `_dbContext` variable should only be accessed from inside the class.

 Why not just do the following instead?
 ``` csharp